robvanderleek/create-issue-branch/README.md

  3. `full` => the word issue followed by the issue number followed by the issue title, for example: `issue-15-Fix_nasty_bug`

-The default is `full`, other types can be configured by placing a YAML file in your repository at the location: `.github/issue-branch.yml` with the content:
+The default is `full`, other types can be configured in the YAML like this:

 ```
 branchName: tiny